 Aging America: Modeling Birth Trends in the United States

 The United States provides retirement security for the elderly and disabled in a number of ways: Medicaid, Medicare, and Social Security are the main components of the social welfare program.
 Each of these systems is financed primarily with payroll taxes called the Federal Insurance Contribution Act (FICA) tax.
-The underlying philosophy of this, and almost any, social welfare program is thus: the young should pay for the healthcare of those unable to do so themselves due to age or disability in the hopes that one day the next generation will do the same for them.
+The underlying philosophy of this, and almost any, social welfare program is thus: the young should pay for the healthcare of those unable to pay for themselves due to age or disability in the hopes that one day the next generation does the same for them.
 Sound logic to be sure, but what happens when the previous generation failed to repopulate the nation in the same way their parents did?
 What happens when this trend is repeated through one, two, three, or four generations?
-For a long time analysts have been warning about the coming drought in the Social Security Administration's coffers, but more and more it's starting to appear that it may be just over the horizon.
+For a long time analysts have been warning about the coming drought in the Social Security Administration coffers, but more and more it is starting to appear that it may be just over the horizon.

-Using Forecasting functionality from ATSD, current population figures and birth data, models may be created to predict trends in America's potential population crisis.
+Using Forecasting functionality from ATSD, current population figures and birth data, models may be created to predict trends in the potential American population crisis.

 All data is sourced from the United States Federal Reserve.